-A company number and a tax number are completely different.
-Your company number is officially known as a Company Registration Number (CRN).
+First of all, we have the company number which is officially known as a company registration number (CRN).
 It is issued by Companies House immediately upon incorporation.
-It is unique to your company and is displayed on your certificate of incorporation.
+It is unique to your company and will be displayed on your certificate of incorporation.

-- submitting annual accounts
+- submitting annual company accounts

-- registering with HMRC for business taxes
+- registering with HMRC for business taxes (Corporation Tax, VAT, PAYE)

 - reporting changes to your company’s details

 - filing a Return of Allotment of Shares when new company shares are issued

 - issuing share certificates